SangeethaPulgam/winequalitydetection/README.md

 # winequalitydetection
-For this project ,i used kaggle's wine quality dataset to build various classification models to predict whether a particular wine is "good quality "or not.
+For this project ,I used kaggle's wine quality dataset to build various classification models to predict whether a particular wine is "good quality "or not.
 Each wine in this dataset is given a "quality" score between 0 and 10.
 For the purpose of this project, I coverted the output to a binary output where each wine is either "good quality"(a score of 8 or higher) or not(score below 8).
 The quality of a wine is determined by 11 input variables:
 Fixed acidity
 Volatile acidity
 Citric acid